 Before I could finish my burnt pizza, Lily interrupted the meal with an unscheduled tour of the condiment table, advising me to hold my tray under the ranch dressing pump while she pushed the silver knob down.
 “Watch this!!” she told me.
 The Condiment Monitor eyed us, blank faced.
 Unimpressed.
 I told Lily I loved the ranch thing.
 She grinned at me.
 “Yeah, me too,” she said.
 The Condiment Monitor coughed/grunted which I took to be an attempt at laughter or feigned interest in our delight.
 No need.

-Lily managed to get about half the corn dog bitten off the stick and somewhat chewed by the time we reached the front doors.
-She handed me the stick with the remaining chunk of dried up, would-be corn dog and smiled up at me, mashed hot dog and bits of sugary cornbread spilling out of her mouth.
-I told her happy birthday and kissed her tiny nose and she skipped down the hall with her tiny friends.
-Happy Birthday Lily Belle.
+Lily managed to get half the corn dog bitten off the stick and somewhat chewed by the time we reached the front entry/exit doors.
+She handed me the stick with the remaining chunk of dried up, would-be corn dog and smiled up at me, mashed hot dog bits and sugary cornbread spilling out of her mouth.
+I told her, “Happy, happy birthday,” and kissed her tiny nose and she skipped down the hall with her tiny friends.
+Happy Birthday, my sweet Lily Belle.